Active learning and clear goals are linked to stronger student resilience

 Q: Does structural equation modelling prove that active learning and clarity cause resilience?

 A: Not on its own.
 Structural equation modelling estimates relationships between variables, which can support plausible mechanisms but does not fully establish causality.
 The value here is the combination: the quantitative pattern is paired with qualitative interviews that describe how students experience goals, standards, and learning activities in practice.
-UK teams should treat these findings as evidence-informed hypotheses, then test them against local data.
+UK teams should treat these findings as evidence-informed hypotheses, then test them against their own data.

 Q: What does this mean for how we interpret student wellbeing in NSS and internal surveys?